What Are Cataracts?

 Cataracts are a clouding of the lens in the eye.
 Cataracts can be caused by several conditions including age, diabetes, certain drugs, sun exposure and smoking.
 The onset of most types of cataracts are slow and may not be perceptible at first.
 In the United States, patients’ cataracts are considered visually significant when the vision is blurry and the acuity drops below 20/40.
 While this is still considered functional vision, the degradation of sight causes moderate problems, which motivate a patient to seek care.
 Since there are resources available and it is a very successful surgery, these patients are offered and receive cataract surgery which restores their sight 99% of the time.

-The good news is that this is curable blindness; it can be fixed with a simple surgical procedure!
+The good news is that cataract blindness is curable; it can be resolved with a simple surgical procedure.
 Eye Corps’ goal is to provide that surgical option in developing countries.
-When you restore sight, you are restoring so much more: independence, the ability to work and to contribute to the families’ needs.
+When we restore a person’s sight, we give two people back their lives- the patient and the caregiver.

 There is a gender gap present in almost every aspect of women's lives.
 Access to education, political representation, employment opportunities, wage disparity, and even physical safety are areas where women across the world are frequently at a disadvantage.
 What is less commonly known is the gender gap that exists when it comes to sight.
 At least 55 percent of the world’s blind are women and most live in low and middle-income countries.
 Women are also 1.3 times more likely to be blind or vision impaired than men, and most significantly, four out of five of them don’t need to be blind, as their eye conditions can be easily prevented or treated.